 Central Union Mission is a faith-based, 501(c)(3) nonprofit organization and the oldest private social service agency in Washington, DC.

-For 137 years, the Mission has been a leader in serving people experiencing homelessness and poverty in Washington, DC, area.
+For 138 years, the Mission has been a leader in serving people experiencing homelessness and poverty in Washington, DC, area.
 Compelled by its Christian faith, the Mission was initially founded with the goal of serving homeless veterans of the Civil War.
 Over time, its work has grown substantially to serve men, women and children of all faiths and backgrounds in need in the nation's capital.

 Today, the Mission remains 100 percent privately-funded and operates four facilities that provide a world-class platform to achieve long-term, sustainable and systemic change in the lives of the people it serves, while daily meeting the immediate needs of the chronically homeless and those at-risk of homelessness and poverty.
 GuideStar has awarded Central Union Mission a Gold Seal for financial transparency.
 GreatNonProfits has given the organization its Top-Rated award.
 The Mission's core programs and expertise include:

-- Men's Shelter: Feeds and shelters up to 170-200 men per day (approximately 62,000 bed-nights per year) and offers comprehensive in-house services, including: medical, dental and psychiatric care; addiction recovery; veterans support; spiritual direction; vocational training; education; employment placement; legal support and social services.
-The centerpiece of the support provided by the men's shelter is a holistic, Christ-centered transformation and workforce development program for men that is geared for long-term, sustainable change. - Family Ministry Center: Provides food and clothing to approximately 5,750 people per month (families, including many single mothers, men, grandparent care-givers and isolated senior citizens).
-We distribute groceries that provide over three million meals each year, legal aid, ESL classes, Bible studies, life skills classes, services for senior citizens, parenting classes, baby showers, holiday gifts, back to school supplies and more. - Lambert House: Provides transitional housing for up to 24 people at a time.
-Men who are on the road to recovery are offered an opportunity to live in a safe, clean and respectful environment where they can leave behind their former lifestyles and continue to transform their lives to become productive citizens and reconnect to their respective families and communities. - Camp Bennett: Provides a full summer camp experience every year for nearly 400 youth who live in poverty.
+" Men's Shelter.
+Feeds and shelters up to 170-200 men per day (approximately 62,000 bed-nights per year) and offers comprehensive in-house services, including: medical, dental and psychiatric care; addiction recovery; veterans support; spiritual direction; vocational training; education; employment placement; legal support and social services.
+The centerpiece of the support provided by the men's shelter is a holistic, Christ-centered transformation and workforce development program for men that is geared for long-term, sustainable change.

+" Family Ministry Center.
+Provides food and clothing to approximately 5,750 people per month (families, including many single mothers, men, grandparent care-givers and isolated senior citizens).
+We distribute groceries that provide an estimated three million meals each year.

+" Lambert House.
+Provides transitional housing for up to 24 people at a time.
+Men who are on the road to recovery are offered an opportunity to live in a safe, clean and respectful environment where they can leave behind their former lifestyles and continue to transform their lives to become productive citizens and reconnect to their respective families and communities.

+" Camp Bennett.
+Provides a full summer camp experience every year for nearly 400 youth who live in poverty.
 For many, this is their first time attending sleepaway camp and is an escape from the city and the limited opportunities and negative influences prevalent in their neighborhoods.
 The camp's gymnasium also supports local boys and girls club activities, community groups and area churches each week.

-OUR DIFFERENTIATORS:
+OUR DIFFERENTIATORS